I wanted to add some new color to our attic bedroom. I added multiple pinks and it is now so light and bright!

 Also, drapes are a must for comfort.

-You should start with a reorganization of the room.
+You should start every re-decorating job by shopping your own home.
+Then, start with a reorganization of the room.
 Get rid of any extra items and move the furniture around.
 This always is a great start to redecorating.

 Shop the sales for new bedding, as a new quilt or comforter can make a huge difference.